Gistyr/better-logger/README.md

 ```
 - `PlainText` - Sends network logs as `text/plain`
 - `JsonText` - Sends network logs as `application/json`
-#### Integrating with external services
+### Integrating with external services
 Sending logs to JSON endpoints is easy, just set the expected `field`.
 - Slack: `NetworkFormat::JsonText { field: "text".into() }`
 - Discord: `{ field: "content".into() }`
 - Generic: `{ field: "message".into() }`
-**Note:**
+# RELAY SERVER
 When using WASM in the browser, CORS will block requests to external domains such as `hooks.slack.com` or `discord.com`.
 To avoid this, your web client should send logs to a logging server on the same domain, which can then forward those logs to external services like Slack or Discord.
 # 🎉 Contributing
 #### TODO:
 - Validate all user settings in the init function